 Delta is passionate about and has an adept understanding of how to empower women through community impact.
 She is an active community member with a strong background in social services.
 Her professional experience has focused on advocating on behalf of children and youth to ensure that they reach their full potential while also providing Governance, Program Management and Development, and program evaluations of programs geared towards women and female youth.
 Delta continually promotes equity and anti-oppression for women and female youth within her community.

 The Board of Directors is supported in its work by the executive director.

 Despite having lived and worked exclusively in urban settings, Iris’ preferred mode of transportation is canoe.
-She shares her home with her two daughters, two cats and a dog.
+She shares her home with her two daughters, two cats, dog and guinea pig.